-Draw a great looking Squad with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Squad with easy, step-by-step drawing instructions, and video tutorial.

 Who's in your squad?

 Historically, the term squad referred to the smallest military unit, usually of about 12 soldiers.

 "The colloquial use of the word 'squad' arose from East Coast hip hop culture and describes 'a self-chosen group of people that you want to identify with'."

 In the age of social media, "#Squadgoals" has taken over group selfies.
 This hashtag can indicate a group you'd like to be a part of something you'd like to achieve along with your group of friends, or a group accomplishment that you and the gang are proud of.

 Scroll down for a downloadable PDF of this tutorial.

 The term "the squad" has often been used to describe specific groups of people, including sports teams.
 In the United States, a group of four female congresswomen has been called "the Squad," a nickname that originated on Instagram.

 Would you like to draw a cartoon of your ideal squad?
 This easy, step-by-step cartoon drawing tutorial is here to show you how.